 Called “ROM” by the locals, the wonderful Royal Ontario Museum is the largest in Canada, with a permanent collection of more than six million objects.

-Recently modernised and expanded, the original Royal Ontario Museum was established by an Act of Ontario Legislature in 1912.
+Recently modernized and expanded, the original Royal Ontario Museum was established by an Act of the Ontario Legislature in 1912.
 It opened to the public two years later.

 Collections and Exhibits